Bhawani Mall

 BMC Bhawani Mall is a five storied shopping mall complex located at Saheed Nagar, Bhubaneswar in the state of Odisha, India.
 The shopping destination is spread over a floor area of six hundred thousand square feet.
-Publicly opened in 2012, the mall is the second largest mall in Bhubaneswar, following the Esplanade One.
+Publicly opened in 2012, the mall is the second largest mall in Bhubaneswar, following the Nexus Esplanade.
 The mall has a total commercial space of 600,000 sq ft spread over five floors designed by the Kolkata based, Bhawani Constructions.

 It contains above two hundred outlets, including cafeterias, food courts, restaurants, multiplex, parking space and a hypermarket.